Jake Jarman takes vault gold at World Gymnastics Championships

 The event had been somewhat disappointing for Britain prior to Jarman’s success, with the women’s and men’s teams both missing out on medals while Max Whitlock came off the apparatus during his pommel horse final.

-Simone Biles claimed her third gold medal of the week on the beam, adding to team and all-around success.
+Simone Biles claimed her third and fourth gold medals of the week on the beam and the floor, adding to team and all-around success.

-The American became the most decorated gymnast in history by taking the all-around crown on her return to major competition, her 35th world or Olympic gold.
+The American became the most decorated gymnast in history on Friday by taking the all-around crown on her return to major competition, her 34th world or Olympic gold.